-The treatment of rectal cancer requires multiple disciplines and is based on clinical staging which includes rigid proctoscopy, pelvic MRI and CT.
-All rectal cancers patients are discussed at a multidisciplinary tumor board and specific treatment plan for each individual patient is determined by a team of colon and rectal surgeons, radiation oncologist, medical oncologists and radiologists.
+The treatment of colorectal cancer requires multiple disciplines and is based on clinical staging which includes rigid proctoscopy, pelvic MRI and CT.
+All of our cases are discussed at a multidisciplinary tumor board, and a specific treatment plan for each individual patient is determined by a team of colon and rectal surgeons, radiation oncologists, medical oncologists and radiologists.

 Getting the Information to Make a Decision